-How to Use the Exemplars
+How to Use the Exemplar

-The second exemplar provides premium content for $5.00; you may purchase it by clicking here.
-The premium exemplar was meticulously designed over the past few weeks to show you exactly how to create each uppercase letter, lowercase letter, and number.
+The exemplar provides premium content for $5.00; you may purchase it by clicking here.
+The exemplar was meticulously designed over the past few weeks to show you exactly how to create each uppercase letter, lowercase letter, and number.

-My intention is for you to print off the premium exemplar and use it as a guide for making each and every letter.
+My intention is for you to print off the exemplar and use it as a guide for making each and every letter.
 The exemplar includes instructions on drawing pencil guidelines, tips for creating compelling lettering, and alternative letterforms that do not appear on the free exemplar.
 The last page of the exemplar includes practice lines so you can try out writing George Style letters before you implement them on projects like the place card below!
 The lettering style may take a few minutes to get used to, so it’s not a bad idea to practice.